SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-31-coronavirus-mutation-vs-vaccine.md

 And really, we _must not be American-centric about a world public health problem_.
 As we [recently noted from Dr Tedros of the WHO]({{ site.baseurl }}/youre-scaring-me/#not-just-your-body-your-choice-you-live-with-the-rest-of-us), nobody is safe until everybody is safe.
-So the only sane response is to&hellp; _make everybody safe_.
+So the only sane response is to&hellip; _make everybody safe_.

 ## So&hellip; vaccine or no?